 Everyone wants to sip the cup of love.
 Everyone wants to stitch their shattered luck.
 Everyone wants holiness in the world.
 Everyone wants to live with dignity.
 Everyone wants peace.
 Everyone wants to know the truth.
 Everyone wants the genie.
 Everyone wants to live.

-Mother was in a coma for one month; before passing away in 2015.
+My mother was in a coma for one month; before passing away in 2015.
 She was suffering from low blood pressure that made her sleep so long.
 She was on the ventilator and the doctor, in fact, no one, was sure if she could ever come back and become like before.
-Even if she was to … Continue reading The Toughest Decision Of My Life
+Even if she was … Continue reading The Toughest Decision of My Life

-The famous quote by Buddha means a lot for me and is the fundamental principle of my life.
-And, I don’t just go by philosophy, I actually research on it and make my conclusions.
-So, I did an experiment for one year with a group of people from my housing society here in Mumbai.
-The … Continue reading Don’t Judge Unless You’re Perfect: Part I
+The famous quote by Buddha means a lot to me and is the fundamental principle of my life.
+And, I don’t just go by the philosophy, I research on it and make my conclusions.
+So, I experimented for one year with a group of people from my housing society here in Mumbai.
+The experiment was to get people to … Continue reading Don’t Judge Unless You’re Perfect: Part I

-I have started walking in morning; in my housing society compound.
-Since many days, I had been noticing pieces of roti on the back side.
-I was curious to know who keeps there pieces there and why the pieces are kept there.
-I couldn’t resist and one fine day, I and the lonely pieces had a … Continue reading In Conversation With —A Piece Of Roti
+I’ve started walking in the morning; in my housing society compound.
+For many days, I’d been noticing pieces of roti on the backside.
+I was curious to know who keeps there pieces, and why the pieces are kept there.
+I couldn’t resist and one fine day, I and the lonely pieces had a conversation.
+How come you’re … Continue reading In Conversation With — Pieces of Roti

-I experienced a moment of enlightenment while listening to one song of artist Bette Milder.
-I have heard it 100 times before but never realized that it has such a beautiful meaning.
+I experienced a moment of enlightenment while listening to one song by artist Bette Milder.
+I've heard it 100 times before but never realized that it has such a beautiful meaning.
 And it’s so much relevant in today’s time.
-We break traffic rules, litter, tell lies, speak ill about others, contribute to corruption, destroy environment, … Continue reading God Is Watching Us—From A Distance
+We break traffic rules, litter, tell lies, speak ill about others, contribute to corruption, destroy the environment, disrespect … Continue reading God Is Watching Us, From a Distance

-The moment man became religious should have been the end of all conflict, but unfortunately, everywhere in the world, religion has become the main source of conflict.
-This has taken the maximum number of lives and caused the maximum amount of pain on the planet for thousands of years.
-This is only because people believe … Continue reading A Different Perceptive On Religion, Dharma and Madhab
+The moment humans became religious should have been the end of all conflict, but unfortunately, everywhere in the world, religion has become the main source of conflict.
+This has taken the most number of lives and caused the most amount of agony on the planet for thousands of years.
+This is only because people believe … Continue reading Flip Side of Religion, Dharma and Madhab

-Since childhood, I have been hearing keywords like terrorism and terrorist but there has been no comprehensive definition to describe its characteristic.
-Parents were victim of 1947 India-Pakistan partition and had their definition of the subject.
-My grandfather was involved in World War II while serving in Indian Army, he had his own definition.
-A Kashmiri … Continue reading Terrorism—My Side Of Story
+Since childhood, I've been hearing keywords like terrorism and terrorist but there has been no comprehensive definition to describe its characteristics.
+My parents were a victim of the 1947 India-Pakistan partition and had their definition of the subject.
+My grandfather was involved in World War II while serving in the Indian Army, he had his own definition.
+A Kashmiri neighbor … Continue reading Terrorism: A Different Perspective

-From 2013-2017, I had been on this supercalifragilisticexpialidocious sabbatical — doing crazy things, learning spirituality and rendering community service.
+From 2013-2017, I had been on this supercalifragilisticexpialidocious sabbatical — doing crazy things, learning spirituality, and rendering community service.
 It was a completely no-income time and a huge question for peers.
 No one could understand what I was doing and my joy haunted them; all the while.
-On fine day, a good friend came up and asked me about … Continue reading How Much Do You Make?
+On a fine day, a good friend came up and asked me … Continue reading How Much Do You Make?
 Asked My Friend

-There are three things, once one’s basic needs are satisfied, that academic literature points to as the ingredients for happiness — having meaningful social relationships, being good at whatever it is one spends one’s days doing, and having the freedom to make life decisions independently.
-But research into happiness has also yielded something a little less obvious—being … Continue reading Why So Many Smart People Aren’t Happy?
+There’re three things, once one’s basic needs are fulfilled, that academic literature points to as the ingredients for happiness — having meaningful social relationships, being good at things to be done, and having the freedom to live life as per one's terms.
+But the investigations into happiness has also produced something a little less understandable — … Continue reading Why So Many Smart People Aren’t Happy?

-What is Science?
-Let’s understand by doing dissection of its definition.
-The Google definition is the intellectual and practical activity encompassing the systematic study of the structure and behavior of the physical and natural world through observation and experiment.
-So, science it not merely biology, physics or chemistry, but rather a deep and organized study … Continue reading Life Is A Science!
+What's science?
+Let’s understand by doing a dissection of its definition.
+The Google definition is — the intellectual and practical activity encompassing the systematic study of the structure and behavior of the physical and natural world through observation and experiment.
+So, science isn't merely biology, physics, or chemistry, but rather a deep and organized study of various subjects. … Continue reading Life Is a Science

 Every morning, I express my sincere gratitude to my shit; it’s a great teacher.
-It’s only when I look at my shit, I realize that I am full of dirty and impure things, foul smell, flaws, imperfection and ugliness deep inside.
-This is turn, prevents me to say ill about others.
-If I wish to … Continue reading Shit Happens–But For A Reason
+It’s only when I look at my shit, I realize that I'm full of dirty and impure things, foul smell, flaws, imperfection, and ugliness deep inside.
+This, in turn, prevents me to say ill about others.
+If I wish to speak ill … Continue reading Shit Happens but for a Particular Reason

 The problem with present-day education is that it has no definite goal to pursue.
-A sculptor has a clear idea about what he wants to shape out of the marble block; similarly, a painter knows what he is going to paint.
-But a teacher, has no clear idea about the goal of his teaching.
-A … Continue reading The Goal Of Education
+A sculptor is clear about what he or she wants to shape out of the marble lump; similarly, a painter knows what he or she wants to paint.
+But a teacher has no clear idea about the goal of his teaching. … Continue reading The Goal of Education

-In my journey of service, I come along people who often talk about helping the unprivileged.
-They have an idea of the unprivileged as poor people.
-But, what is poor?
-I have a different idea on the meaning of the word.
+In my journey of service, I come along with people who often talk about helping the unprivileged.
+They've got an idea of the unprivileged as poor people.
+But, what's poor?
+I've got a different idea of the meaning of the word.
 I don’t think that unprivileged has only to do with money.
-There are so … Continue reading Who Is The Unprivileged?
+There're so many people on … Continue reading Who Is the Unprivileged?

 I was just wondering whether education just means a degree or as per Swami Vivekananda, far deeper concept?
-Someone said that this is not right but I think I want to ask people that is this what your education that has taught?
-That education means a degree?
+Someone said that this isn't right but I think I want to ask people that is this what your education has taught?
+Does that education mean a degree?
 It’s enlightenment, not degree.
-Soon, you’ll make terms … Continue reading I Am Confused
+Soon, you’ll make terms and conditions … Continue reading I’m Confused

-I was once a money-monger that was always after money; fistful of it.
+I was once a money-monger that was always after money; a fistful of it.
 Due to my conditioning and learning, I was made to believe that money was the most valuable resource.
 But not soon, after a lot of failures and mistakes, I realized that money isn’t the most valuable resource, something else is.
-My entire … Continue reading Difference Between Wealth And Prosperity
+My entire life … Continue reading Difference Between Wealth and Prosperity

-I am reading a book on action and reincarnation.
-I got to know something very interesting.
+I’m reading a book on action and reincarnation.
+I got to know something interesting.
 Sometimes, the soul not only is in a certain situation because of past actions but sometimes, it sacrifices to balance someone else’s actions.
-This implies that it’s not that only rich and healthy are spiritual and poor and ill are … Continue reading कर्म And Reincarnation
+This implies that it’s not that only rich and healthy are spiritual and poor and ill are sinners.
+The … Continue reading Karma and Reincarnation